Introduction

 bash /opt/scrumblr/scrumblr_startup.sh >> /var/log/scrumblr.log 2>&1

-7) Start Scrumblr service
+7) Start the Scrumblr service

 bash /opt/scrumblr/scrumblr_startup.sh